 As it happens, these three are also known to cause tiredness and fatigue as a side effect.
-One of the reasons for this is that short-term antibiotics use can get disrupt the community of good microbes in your gut.
+One of the reasons for this is that short-term antibiotic use can disrupt the community of good microbes in your gut.
 Essentially, they destroy the good bacteria as well as the bad.
 When this happens, your digestive system doesn’t function as it should, which could lead to issues such as dehydration.
 In turn, you feel weak and fatigued.

-How to combat UTI tiredness?
+How to Combat UTI Tiredness?

 The best way to combat UTI tiredness is to treat the condition itself.
 Getting the right treatment will help you get rid of the infection, so you are less likely to feel tired and fatigued.
 It’s important to act quickly so you can stop the infection from spreading to your kidneys, which will lead to even more fatigue and weakness.

 It is also a good idea to stay hydrated while you are taking your antibiotics.
 This counters the effect of the medicine on your gut bacteria, helping to prevent dehydration.
-Alongside this, taking probiotics can also be useful after the treatment to try and restore the good bacteria that was destroyed during the course of antibiotics.
+Alongside this, taking probiotics can also be useful after the treatment to try and restore the good bacteria that were destroyed during the course of antibiotics.
 Again, this prevents the imbalance in your gut that leads to dehydration and fatigue.

-Other UTI symptoms
+Other UTI Symptoms